What You Need to Know Before Getting Cosmetic Fillers

 Serving Denver, Broomfield, Westminster, Boulder, Arvada, and surrounding areas

-In most states, only an MD can inject dermal fillers, however, in Colorado, both nurses and Physician’s Assistants can also legally perform injections, as long as they are directly supervised by a physician.
+In most states, only an MD can inject cosmetic fillers, however, in Colorado, both nurses and Physician Assistants can also legally perform injections, as long as they are directly supervised by a physician.
 While some med-spas have inadequately supervised nurses or aestheticians doing the injections, this is not advisable (see Rule 800, Colorado Board of Medical Examiners).
-Moreover, especially with dermal fillers, you want to achieve the most natural looking results, and that requires skill, experience, and a trained medical eye on the part of the physician.
+Moreover, especially with cosmetic fillers, you want to achieve the most natural-looking results, and that requires skill, experience, and a trained medical eye on the part of the physician.

-At Sonata Aesthetics, Dr. Janowski uses three types of dermal fillers.
+At Sonata Aesthetics, Dr. Janowski uses a variety of cosmetic fillers.
 Each is designed to add volume to different areas of the face.
 In your full consultation, he will work with you to give you his expert opinion about which filler will work best for your particular goals and concerns.

-Many people ask if getting dermal fillers hurts.
+Many people ask if getting cosmetic fillers hurt.
 Most people report little to no pain.
 Dr. Janowski will numb the treatment area with a topical cream, and for lip injection, with a local pain block (like you receive at the dentist).

 Dr. Janowski is also specially trained in the use of micro-canulas for injecting filler.
 Micro-canulas as thin, flexible, and blunt needles that allow for more precise placement of the product, and less injury to the skin.
 Most people describe the process as extremely tolerable.

-Additionally, hyaluronic based fillers – like Juvederm and Belotero can be dissolved by a skilled doctor, so if you don’t feel your results are perfect, they can be corrected.
+Additionally, hyaluronic based fillers – like Restylane and Belotero can be dissolved by a skilled doctor, so if you don’t feel your results are perfect, they can be corrected.

-Allergan and Merz, the manufacturers of dermal fillers, report more than a 90% satisfaction rate with dermal filler, and our patients report feeling fresher, younger-looking, and extremely pleased with their results.
+Allergan and Merz, the manufacturers of cosmetic fillers, report more than a 90% satisfaction rate with dermal filler, and our patients report feeling fresher, younger-looking, and extremely pleased with their results.